 by Jennifer Novotny | Jun 6, 2024

 An Important Update!
 Implementation of the proposed 2024 Title IX regulations is on hold for Ohio as a result of the injunction upheld last week by a panel of the 6th Circuit Court of Appeals.
 This means the Title IX regulations and processes we will be starting the year with are the 2020 regulations.
-To reduce confusion, we are making a change to the Title IX training scheduled for July 24.

-Our updated on demand trainings will focus on the 2020 Title IX regulations while also considering the potential 2024 regulation changes.
+Our updated on-demand trainings will focus on the 2020 Title IX regulations while also considering the potential 2024 regulation changes.
 We understand the importance of having trained individuals to handle instances of sex discrimination or harassment and providing training on these regulations demonstrates your good faith efforts to comply with the current procedures.

 Contact EB to develop a customized training program for your district’s specific needs.